-For experienced users who already own a Raspberry PI3/Pi4 unit, StellarMate OS is a complete software package ready for deployment on your Raspberry Pi.
+For experienced users who already own a Raspberry Pi 4 unit, StellarMate OS is a complete software package ready for deployment on your Raspberry Pi 4.
 It is provided as a compressed OS Image file (.img.xz) that you can burn to an SD card and fire it up immediately to enjoy the full benefit of StellarMate software stack.
 The following packages are included in addition to the base OS:

 A 3A+ 5v power supply (3 Amps or higher) is required in order to properly operate StellarMate OS on Raspberry Pi 3/4.
 Using anything less than 3A would result in system instablities and possible corruption.
 Invest in a reputable power supply before you boot StellarMate OS.

 After your purchase, you will receieve a link in the email to download the file.
-Since the file size is ~2.2 GB, it is highly recommended to use a dedicated download manager to download the file.
+Since the file size is ~2.8 GB, it is highly recommended to use a dedicated download manager to download the file.
 After you download the file appropiate for your Raspberry Pi version, you can verify its integrity by computing its hash.
 Use Quick Hash GUI to verify the integrity of the image file.
-The following are MD5 and SHA256 hashes of the xz file:
+There are two files available for download:

-Once the image is burned to the card, insert the microSD card into Raspberry PI3 and power it up.
+Once the image is burned to the card, insert the microSD card into Raspberry PI 4 and power it up.

 StellarMate is a verstile OS that supports multiple methods to control it.

 For new users, using StellarMate effectively can take a bit of a learning curve (like everything else) especially given the breadth of the features if provides.
 Here are some useful resources to get your started: